lilyball/Tomorrowland/README.md

 synchronously.
 There's also the special context `.auto`, which evaluates to `.main` on the main thread and `.default` otherwise.
 This special context is the default context for all callbacks that don't otherwise specify one.

+**Note:** The `.immediate` context can be dangerous to use for callback handlers and should be avoided in most cases.
+It's primarily intended for creating promises, and whenever it's used with a callback handler the handler must be prepared to execute on *any thread*.
+For callbacks it's usually only useful for short thread-agnostic callbacks, such as an `.onRequestCancel` that does nothing more than cancelling a `URLSessionTask`.

 The body of a `Promise` receives a "resolver", which it must use to fulfill, reject, or cancel the promise.
 If the resolver goes out of scope without being used, the promise is automatically cancelled.
 If the promise's error type is `Error`, the promise body may also throw an error (as seen above), which is then used to reject the promise.
 This resolver can also be used to observe cancellation requests using `resolver.onRequestCancel`, as seen here: